UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 |:-------------------------:|:-------------------------:|
 ![Camera clipping of 400](../figures/Chapter7/Fig07-14a.png)  |  ![Camera clipping of 1000](../figures/Chapter7/Fig07-14b.png)

->**Make Sure That Collision Is Set Properly**
+.. topic:: **Make Sure That Collision Is Set Properly**

->
->All the houses, the ground, and the other 3D objects already have collision enabled in this file.
+   All the houses, the ground, and the other 3D objects already have collision enabled in this file.
 In other situations, however, you may need to change the collision objects, enabling or disabling their collisions accordingly.
 The Python raycast uses the internal Bullet Physics engine under the hood.
 In order to prevent the camera from going through the walls and the ground, set enough collision surfaces (but not too much, so that you don't compromise the performance of your game).

 Script Tweaks
 ~~~~~~~~~~~~~